 But in November 2013, two months after the scientists reported the absence of methane on Mars, the rover measured methane levels 10 times as high.

-"It was an 'oh my gosh' moment," said Christopher R. Webster of the NASA Jet Propulsion Laboratory, the lead author of the Science paper.
+"It was an 'oh my gosh' moment," said Christopher R Webster of Nasa's Jet Propulsion Laboratory, the lead author of the Science paper.

 The methane levels stayed high through at least the end of January.
-They subsequently fell, to less than one part per billion.